CARES Act Grants

 - Some awards may be paid out directly to the student in TouchNet.
 If you do not have Direct Deposit set up, you should do that in LOIS by clicking on the “TouchNet Student Account Suite” link

-If you have additional questions or concerns about your eligibility, please contact Marta Ralowicz, Associate Director of Financial Aid.
+If you have additional questions or concerns about your eligibility, please contact Marta Ralowicz, Interim Director of Financial Aid.

 The Emergency Deans are the College’s designated professional staff responsible for providing referrals, information, and support to students and consulting with faculty in severe weather event, local emergency, or community health crises .
 They are empowered to intervene with campus and community partners to coordinate the College’s response to students who are experiencing distress as a result of these types of crises.
 They work to ensure that adequate support and resources are available to students as long as there is a need.
 The Emergency Deans do not replace our college offices and departments.
 Rather, they serve as a connector of sorts and dive into complex situations that may require student advocacy across multiple offices and departments or with external entities.